ak2022dev/CV/README.md

 ## Amir Khan

-I am rebooting as a software developer, returning to my degree and research specialism after extensive experience in education with a diverse career chart including the field of law.
+I am re-training to become a software developer, returning to my degree and research specialism after extensive experience in education with a diverse career chart including the field of law.

 ## Projects